tarequerobinson/ai-chess-game/README.md

 ## How to Run

-1. Start the FastAPI server:
+1. Create and activate a virtual environment (optional but recommended):
     ```bash
+    python -m venv venv
+    source venv/bin/activate   # On Windows use `venv\Scripts\activate`
+    ```

+2. Install the required dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```

+3. Start the FastAPI server:
+    ```bash
     uvicorn app:app --reload
     ```

-2. Open `templates/index.html` in your web browser.
+4. Open your web browser and navigate to `http://localhost:8080` to view the app.

 Start playing!
 You'll be playing as White, and the AI will respond as Black.